meilisearch/specifications/text/0118-search-api.md

 > The search parameters `attributesToRetrieve` influence the returned payload for a hit.
 See [3.1.7. `attributesToRetrieve`](#317-attributestoretrieve) section.

-A search result can host special properties.
+A search result can contain special properties.
 See [3.2.1.1. `hit` Special Properties](#3211-hits-special-properties) section.

 ##### 3.2.1.1. `hit` Special Properties